Summary 2: First Part of the Training (continued)

 Hi Grominet =)

-Really cool your drawing, the composition works well!
-There are also good differences in the values.
+Your drawing is really great, the composition works well!
+There are also good variations in the values.
 I like your bits of mountain that float in the air, it's original :)

-Regarding the grass, personally, I prefer the model on the left (but both can work!)
-What I recommend, however, is to make them vary a bit more: instead of having 3 identical blades of grass, you can make 1 long, 2 short; or 2 long, 1 short... and vary the inclinations a bit.
-You can also distribute your clumps of grass in a less homogeneous way (have them placed a bit more "randomly", because if there is the same space between each blade, it's weird and potentially boring)
+Regarding the grass, personally I prefer the model on the left (but both could work!).
+What I would suggest, however, is to vary them a little more: instead of having 3 identical blades of grass, you could have 1 long, 2 short; or 2 long, 1 short... and vary the angles a little.
+You can also distribute your clumps of grass in a slightly less uniform way (so that they have a slightly more "random" placement, because if there is the same space between each blade, it looks strange and potentially annoying).

-Apart from that, I see some issues of perspective that make your drawing a bit less good:
+Apart from that, I see a few perspective issues that make your drawing look a little less good:

--The path should widen a bit more as it comes towards us down the hill
+- The path should widen a little more as it comes towards us, going down the hill.

--The roof tiles seem to be "facing" us instead of being tilted in the direction of the roof faces
+- The tiles on the roof seem to be "facing" us instead of being tilted in the direction of the roof faces.

--I don't know if it's a shadow or what, but the darker part at the bottom right of the tower looks weird, it almost looks like the tower is transparent and we see the rest of the building.
-If it's a shadow, it's not consistent with the rest of the image (where there's no obvious light source on the right)
+- I don't know if it's a shadow or what, but the darker part at the bottom right of the tower looks strange, it almost looks like the tower is transparent and we can see the rest of the building.
+If it's a shadow, it's not consistent with the rest of the image (where there is no obvious light source on the right).

-Anyway, well done, we can't wait to see more beautiful drawings ヽ(*⌒∇⌒*)ノ
+In any case, well done, we look forward to seeing more beautiful drawings ヽ(*⌒∇⌒*)ノ

 Salut Grominet =)